 Square is probably one of the most popular and well-respected companies on the market when it comes to payment processing systems and tools.
 Designed to help merchants from all backgrounds build their businesses in today's digital and mobile world, Square offers everything from online selling accounts to in-person point of sale machines.
+You can even use your Square solution with an iPad to keep your costs as low as possible.

 Announced back in Autumn 2018, the Square Terminal is the first countertop credit card machine available from the brand.
 This modern tool accepts EMV chip cards, magnetic stripe cards, NFC contactless payment, and more.
 What's more, the all-in-one machine provides the same sleek experience that merchants expect from Square in restaurants, salons, retail locations and more.